Recreational Water Testing

-Council's Environmental Health Officers undertake regular water sampling at popular swimming locations between December and March each year to ensure the water quality is suitable for recreational use.
-Relevant warnings will be issued on Council's website and Facebook page and signage will be erected on site if the water quality is found to be unsuitable.
+Council's Environmental Health Officers undertake regular water sampling at four popular swimming locations between December and March each year to ensure the water quality is suitable for recreational use.
+Monitored sites are:

 • Meander River (Egmont Reserve, Birralee Road, Westbury)

 • Liffey River (The Esplanade, off Louisa Street, Bracknell)

 • South Esk River (Lions Park, off Main Street, Hadspen)